themagicalmammal/howtolinux/README.md

 # How to Popbuntu?
-###### This is done exclusively on Pop OS 20.10 but, this should work on almost every Ubuntu-based Distros.
+###### This is done exclusively on Pop Os 20.10 but, this should work on almost every Ubuntu-based Distros.
 These is a extensive Guide on the set of things I use.
 I have two computers one is a 7th Gen i5 lappy with SSD the other one is a 3rd Gen 6 years old desktop.
 These tweaks are added based on my experience over six months using pop on them.